easherma/map_survey_results/README.md

-# Bikeways for Everybody
+# Map-based Survey Tool
-Crowd-sourcing lines on a map to solicit public input on ideal locations for fully protected bike routes as part of the [Boston Cyclists' Union's Bikeways for Everybody initiative](http://bostoncyclistsunion.org/bikeways-for-everybody/).
-See the live site [here](https://boston-cyclists-union.github.io/bikeways4everybody/)
+Crowd-sourcing lines on a map to solicit public input to highlight roadway sections as well as points of interest.
+Forked and heavily modified from [this project](https://boston-cyclists-union.github.io/bikeways4everybody/).

+This project consists of a frontend interface for mapping.
+It can be used to POST data to a [backend](https://github.com/easherma/map-survey) via a REST API.
+Alternativley, data can be sent to a [Carto](https://cartodb.com/signup) account and be hosted there.

 # How to Fork